Adobe Insights Interview

 A femme force to be reckoned with, the Birds of Prey is traditionally an all-women group of vigilante operatives who’ve gone on covert missions across the globe.
 Originally a partnership between Black Canary and Oracle, the team’s roster has grown over the years to include friends—and frenemies.

-Thank you to everyone at Collider for the article about the Perry Mason main title sequences design.
-Below is the article.
+Thank you to Drew Taylor at Collider for the article about the Perry Mason main title sequences design!

 Thank you to Promax for inviting Shine to present the main title for Dickinson on Apple TV+ on the Art of the Main Title panel.
 Below is the pre-recorded presentation.
 The full question and answer session can be found on the Promax website.

 Modern Family Book

 Thank you to Marc Freeman for including Shine in his latest book, Modern Family: The Untold Oral History of One of Television’s Groundbreaking Sitcoms.
 Below is an excerpt.

 When networks air pilots for test groups, they show everything except the show theme song and title.
 On a practical level, these bits add cost to a show that never reach air.
 More importantly, however, preview audiences hate them.

 WINER (executive producer): They’ve actually discovered test audiences judge the title quite harshly.
 It hasn’t been normalized for them through advertising.